Terry Williams (politician)

-Terry Williams (born 1952) is an American politician from the state of Vermont who has represented the Rutland district district in the Vermont Senate since January 2023.
+Terry Williams (born 1952) is an American politician from the state of Vermont who has represented the Rutland district in the Vermont Senate since January 2023.

 Early life

 Terry K. Williams was born in Rutland, Vermont in 1952, a son of William G. Williams and Josephine (Sbardella) Williams.
 He was raised and educated in Poultney.
 He graduated from Poultney High School in 1970 and received an associate degree from New Hampshire Technical College in 1972.
 He later received his Bachelor of Arts degree from Regents College (now Excelsior University).

 Career

 From 1972 through 1980, Williams worked as an automotive technician and he was a Vermont State Deputy Game Warden from 1978 to 1990.
 He enlisted in the Vermont Army National Guard in 1973 and served until 1979 when he was honorably discharged so he could accept his commission as a second lieutenant.
 He was an Armor officer from 1979 until retiring from the military in 2004, and was a member of the Active Guard Reserve program for 22 years.
 He retired as a lieutenant colonel, and his career included deployment to Afghanistan during Operation Enduring Freedom.
-Williams's awards and decorations included the Bronze Star Medal, Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, and Vermont Commendatrion Medal.
+Williams's awards and decorations included the Bronze Star Medal, Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, and Vermont Commendation Medal.

 A Republican, Williams served on Poultney's selectboard, including appointment as the board's vice chairman.
 He was also a member of the Rutland Regional Planning Commission and the board of directors of the Dodge House Veterans Assistance Office.
 He is a member of the Veterans of Foreign Wars and American Legion, and is a life member of Disabled American Veterans.

 Williams is a life member of the National Rifle Association and has served as vice president of the Vermont Federation of Sportsman's Clubs.
 He has also served as a director of the Federation Fund for Conservation and Training and is a member of Gun Owners of Vermont.
 Williams continues to live in Poultney, where he operates Slate Hill Farm, an enterprise previously owned by his grand-aunt and grand-uncle.
 Previously married to Serena Hewes, he is the father of three adult children and grandfather of five.